 Some outcomes relate to the brain being aware it is injured.
 It isn’t worried about how you feel – it is concerned about making sure you stay alive while your sense and senses are numbed and discordant because of the physical disruption that has occurred.

-This overload, as explained in what happens to the injured brain, and the dangers of stress and cortisol can cause mayhem – headaches, dizziness, trouble interpreting and organising your world, and so on.
+This biochemical overload, as explained in what happens to the injured brain, and the dangers of stress and cortisol, can cause mayhem – headaches, dizziness, trouble interpreting and organising your world, and so on.

 This ‘on-switch’ also exacerbates the influences of PTSD.

 Symptoms are indicators of what is wrong; they are like ‘way-markers’ or signposts.
 Very often, people ignore the importance of these signs of underlying medical problems and most often the main aim is to get rid of them, usually with prescription medications.
-The synthetic chemical contents of these drugs often exacerbate symptoms – or cause others.
-Many people do find relief though so it is essential to speak to your doctor, functional practitioner or neuropsychologist.
+The synthetic chemical agents in these drugs often exacerbate symptoms – or cause others – because the injured brain can be more sensitive to prescription medications.
+Many people do find relief though, so it is essential to speak to your doctor, functional practitioner, or neuropsychologist.